 It is obligatory for the athletes to have the following equipment with them, for the full duration of the race:

-• energy bars or solid food;
+- Energy bars or solid food

-• a small amount of money for the possible purchase of food in the mountain shelters and/or at the shops in the villages;
+- Small amount of money for the possible purchase of food in the mountain shelters and/or at the shops in the villages;

 The use of poles is permitted but if competitor choose to use it, it must be worn throughout the entire race.
-Competitor must carry poles in such fashion that it does not represent any danger to other competitors
+Competitor must carry poles in such fashion that it does not represent any danger to other competitors.

 8. RACE BIBS

-The race bib must be worn on the chest or the stomach and must be permanently and fully visible throughout the entire race.
+The race BIB must be worn on the chest or the stomach and must be permanently and fully visible throughout the entire race.
 It must, therefore, always be positioned over any clothing.
 The name and logo of the sponsors must neither be modified, nor hidden.

 The race number is the pass necessary to get to the shuttles, buses, refreshment posts, nurses, rest areas, showers, areas for depositing or recuperating spares bags…Except in the case of refusal to comply with a decision taken by a race official, the race bib is never withdrawn, but in the case of retirement, it is deactivated.